What Is Upper Back Pain?

 Facet joint injections

-Corticosteroid injections can also be given into the area of the facet joint if this is the source of a patient’s pain.
+Corticosteroid injections can also be given into the facet joint if this is the source of a patient’s pain.
 Additionally, medial branch blocks can be used to help control upper back pain.
 However, injection procedures have the potential for certain side effects.

 For example, the anesthetic may cause severe discomfort in the chest.
 It could also cause numbness.
 Nerve blocks in the upper back region can lead to cardiac damage in severe cases.
 Furthermore, corticosteroids are associated with side effects such as: